dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 dotnet add package Microsoft.EntityFrameworkCore.Design
 ```

-For ASP.NET Core apps, this package is included automatically.

 > [!IMPORTANT]
 > Always use the version of the tools package that matches the major version of the runtime packages.